 He also states that pin 2 and 3 are not used.
 That is actually not true.
 In the rest-state pin 2 and 3 make contact to their pivot contact... which is #6 and #7.
-But since the pcb itself links pin 2-6 and 3-2.... pin 7 is linked to 6.
+But since the pcb itself links pin 2-6 and 3-2 are connected.
+In rest state the relay connects 7-3 and 6-2 and since 3 and 2 are connected always, 6 and 7 are connected in rest.
 The picture below clearly shows the pcb tracks.
 Not connecting pin 3 will result in failing to have #6 and #7 connected in rest-state.
 That seems not a problem but I'd rather do it as designed as I'm pretty sure they did this for a reason :)

 Many thanks to all for guiding me on fixing my AC.
 I replaced the little blue relay (LBR) on the AC control board with a relay from Radio Shack.
 All is cold now.
 I'll be watching for leaks from the compressor.

 Here's some notes from my experience replacing the relay that isn't covered or is different in the info from Theo's website.
 Hopefully, this will help save someone some time.
 This is for an '87 928.

 The RS part number is 275-0218.
 It is made made by Tyco with P/N PCLH-202D1S.
 Cost was about $9.19 with tax.